Mindscoach

 He Didn’t Need More KPIs — He Needed More Clarity

-He started like many high-performer stories do: Sharp.
+It happened to him, he started like many high-performer stories do: Sharp.
 Driven.
 Trusted.

 Let’s call him Dave.